Introduction

 Legionnaires’

-days after becoming infected.
-Respiratory symptoms are usually a key
+after becoming infected.
+Respiratory symptoms are usually a key feature

-feature of Legionnaires’ disease.
-Respiratory symptoms may include: A cough
+of Legionnaires’ disease.
+Respiratory symptoms may include: A cough which is

 progresses.
 This is the most common respiratory symptom of Legionnaires’